The platform connects assets and businesses on blockchains to the real-world in a decentralized manner.

 What about when you're ready to sell your TenX?

-You simply reverse the order of tasks you performed in this guide.For example, you send your TenX to Bittrex, exchange it for Bitcoin, send that Bitcoin to Coinbase Cex.io Local Bitcoins and sell it for your preferred currency.
+You simply reverse the order of tasks you performed in this guide.For example, you send your TenX to Gate.io, exchange it for Ethereum, send that Ethereum to Coinbase Cex.io Coinmama Local Bitcoins and sell it for your preferred currency.